secretstartups/handbook/job-families/sales/solutions-architect/index.html.md

 * Keep up to date on GitLab-relevant emerging methodologies and technologies and leverage that knowledge to drive solution strategy and influence product strategy.
 * Collaborate with product marketing, engineering, and management on market strategy that results in an improved win rate.
 * Use technical and market knowledge to create solutions and influence product to expand GitLabs revenue base - especially Total Addressable Market (TAM) and Launch Addressable Market (LAM).
-* Exert influence on the overall objectives, key results, and other long-range measurable goals of the team.
+* Exert influence on the overall objectives, key results, and other long-range measurable goals and strategies of the team.
 * Create reference implementations for 3rd party integrations and effectively communicate the design and it's value to customers, partners and GitLab team members.
 * Service assistance requests by GitLab team members and/or Partners as a pre-sales and technical solutions authority for the top ARR clients and top Net ARR opportunities.